-From others, I got the feedback that the country was crowded, overdeveloped and nearly devoid of charm and authenticity.
-I heard that it was hard to find a spot on the beach, nearly impossible to get truly local food and that the hotels, condos and apartment buildings had overtaken the once stunning coastlines.
+I got feedback from others that the country was crowded, overdeveloped, and nearly devoid of charm and authenticity.
+I heard that it was hard to find a spot on the beach, almost impossible to get truly local food and that the hotels, condos, and apartment buildings had overtaken the once stunning coastlines.

 I was determined to find out how one relatively small country could conjure such mixed emotions and opinions.
-When we arrived in the airport of Faro and headed to the rental car agency the man who checked us out was surprised that we could drive a manual vehicle, would be venturing out past the tourist meccas of Algarve and that our aim was to see and experience an authentic, off-the-beaten-path side to his country.
+When we arrived in the airport of Faro and headed to the rental car agency, the man who checked us out was surprised that we could drive a manual vehicle, would be venturing out past the tourist meccas of Algarve, and that we aimed to see and experience an authentic, off-the-beaten-path side to his country.

 This was the Portugal I had imagined.
-Intimate cobbled streets, pastel-painted houses, clothes hanging on lines outside of the windows and locals playing with their children in the waves.
-Undoubtedly, there were tourists but for a day in mid-July we could have our pick of spots on the beach, never waited more than 10 minutes for a table and had some of the most incredible and inexpensive seafood of our lives.
+Intimate cobbled streets, pastel-painted houses, clothes hanging on lines outside the windows, and locals playing with their children in the waves.
+Undoubtedly, there were tourists, but for a day in mid-July, we could have our pick of spots on the beach, never waited more than 10 minutes for a table, and had some of the most incredible and inexpensive seafood of our lives.

-We spent our time exploring the villages by our hotel as well as the stunning beach towns of Carvoeiro and Salema, where we had the best meal of our entire trip at Agua Na Boca, a quaint restaurant where the owner was our waiter.
+We spent our time exploring the villages by our hotel and the stunning beach towns of Carvoeiro and Salema, where we had the best meal of our entire trip at Agua Na Boca, a quaint restaurant where the owner was our waiter.
 We ventured into Sagres in search of surf-worthy waves but finding instead the remains on an ancient fortress and nearly abandoned beach.
-We took a precarious boat ride to explore the famous caves of Benagil and swam in the chilly waters of the wild Atlantic Ocean.
-Choosing to enter Lagos only for the necessity of catching our boat ride we clung to the yet unspoiled villages and tiny coved beaches.
+We took a precarious boat ride to explore the famous Caves of Benagil and swam in the chilly waters of the wild Atlantic Ocean.
+Choosing to enter Lagos only for the necessity of catching our boat ride, we clung to the yet unspoiled villages and tiny coved beaches.

 We went off the beaten path, never feeling unsafe, unwelcome, or disappointed.
-Finding charm, culture, history and challenges brought us closer as a family and as people in this big world.
-This was Portugal – the way we imagined and one which will have us coming back to over and over again.
+Instead, finding charm, culture, history, and challenges brought us closer as a family and as people in this big world.
+This was Portugal – the way we imagined and one who will have us coming back to over and over again.
 Discovering the authentic side of Portugal’s Algarve and magical Alentejo gave a true sense of the beauty and charm of this country.

-Of course, it would have been simpler to book the trendy hotels found in Albuferia, Lagos, or Faro, However, for our family avoiding the chaos and frustration of getting lost along unmarked roads would have meant missing out on the beauty of a country hidden just around the corner and the charming locals anxiously awaiting to share their culture, cuisine and boundless hospitality.
+Of course, it would have been simpler to book the trendy hotels found in Albuferia, Lagos, or Faro, which many travelers are happy to call home.
+However, for our family, avoiding the chaos and frustration of getting lost along unmarked roads would have meant missing out on the beauty of a country hidden just around the corner and the charming locals anxiously awaiting to share their culture, cuisine, and boundless hospitality.